-The consolidated entity's exploration activities in Guinea during the year were subject to environmental laws, regulations and permit conditions in that jurisdiction.
-There have been no known breaches of environmental laws or permit conditions while conducting operations in Guinea during the year.
+The consolidated entity's exploration activities in the Democratic Republic of Congo during the year were subject to environmental laws, regulations and permit conditions in that jurisdiction.
+There have been no known breaches of environmental laws or permit conditions while conducting operations in the Democratic Republic of Congo during the year.

 The Directors have considered compliance with the National Greenhouse and Energy Reporting Act 2007 which requires entities to report annual greenhouse gas emissions and energy use.
-For the measurement period 1 July 2014 to 30 June 2015 the Directors have assessed that there are no current reporting requirements, but may be required to do so in the future.
+For the measurement period 1 July 2015 to 30 June 2016 the Directors have assessed that there are no current reporting requirements, but may be required to do so in the future.